jessepav/lacygoill-wiki-backup/vim/folding.md

 It seems the mere  fact of evaluating a fold-related function  is enough to make Vim recompute all folds.
+Which seems  logical; if Vim  did not  recompute folds, a  fold-related function could give a wrong value.

 Update  this  example so  that  it  shows  that `:eval  foldlevel(1)`  preserves manually opened/closed folds.